-Which side should I stay in Budapest?
+Which side should I stay on when visiting Budapest?

 Should I stay in the Jewish quarter?

 Pros: bars, clubs, escape games, street art within walking distance.
 Close to: Opera house, Deák Ferenc tér, rooftop bars, big ringroad, metro lines

 Cons: can get loud if your windows face the streets.
 People smoke outdoors